yining-yuan/PDFStream/README.md

 Because everything lives in a single file, backup is as easy as copying `pdfstream.db`.

 ### 3.2 Backend (Flask)
-The backend is the “air traffic controller.”
-It:
+The backend:
 1. Accepts uploads, validates they are PDFs, and stores them.
 2. Calls the processing pipeline to extract text and keywords.
 3. Updates the similarity model each time documents change.
 4. Serves API responses to the web interface or external scripts.

 ### 3.3 Frontend (HTML / CSS / JavaScript)
-The provided web page lets you:
+The provided web page:
 - Drag and drop PDFs to upload.
 - View all stored documents quickly (without loading full text).
 - Run searches and examine similarity scores.